 About EquiLibrium Yoga Therapy

-EquiLibrium Yoga Therapy is based in Bloomington Indiana, providing specialized yoga therapy and comprehensive therapy for women with neurological conditions, recovering from cancer or in treatment, living with a disability or needing long-term rehabilitation.
-For almost twenty years we have offered supportive, customized therapy programs as well as neurosupportive therapy at the client's location within Bloomington, and the Indianapolis area.
+EquiLibrium Yoga Therapy and NeuroSupport is based in Bloomington Indiana, specializing in yoga therapy and comprehensive therapy for women with neurological conditions, recovering from cancer or in treatment, living with a disability or seeking long-term rehabilitation.
+For twenty years we have provided supportive, customized therapy as well as neurosupportive therapies at the client's residence within Bloomington and the Indianapolis area, as well as integrative health settings.
 Rather than symptom-centric, formulaic therapy, clients receive personalized therapy and a person-centric outlook on health and healing.

-Integrative.
-Complementary.
-Alternative.
-What do these terms mean?
-EquiLibrium provides an alternative approach to mainstream therapy, rehabilitation, and chronic pain management, yet the therapies we offer also complement and support conventional therapies.
-As such, our therapies and comprehensive therapy programs may be integrated into a client's current care and support— or be an alternative and complementary means of self-care for those who wish to have a mindful, active role in their overall health and wellbeing.
+EquiLibrium Yoga Therapy & NeuroSupport offers an alternative approach to mainstream therapy, rehabilitation, and chronic pain management, yet the therapies we offer may also complement and support conventional therapies.
+As such, our in-depth therapies may be integrated into a client's current care and support—or be an alternate resource and means of self-care for those who wish to have a mindful, active role in their overall health and wellbeing.

 Yoga Therapy in Bloomington & Indianapolis

 Yoga Therapy is centered on the individual...
 You.
 Regardless of your perceived abilities or inabilities, we would like you to experience the subtle and sometimes dramatic effects of yoga, both in body and sense of wellbeing, by providing not only therapy but a means of self-care which will endure for a lifetime.